-The Magic Leap One Creator Edition launched on August 8 for a hefty starting price of $2,295.
-It initially launched in Chicago, Los Angeles, Miami, New York, San Francisco, and Seattle, with more locations expected in the fall.
-The kit includes the headset, the Lightpack computing pack, the handheld controller, the Fit Kit (nose and face pieces), chargers and a Start Guide.
+The Magic Leap One Creator Edition launched on August 8, 2018 for a hefty starting price of $2,295.
+It initially launched in Chicago, Los Angeles, Miami, New York, San Francisco, and Seattle.
+The kit includes the headset, the Lightpack computing pack, the handheld controller, the Fit Kit (nose and face pieces), chargers, and a Start Guide.

 Now, the headset is coming to consumers too.
 AT&T has announced the Magic Leap One will be available from flagship AT&T stores in Boston on April 1, Chicago on April 3, San Francisco on April 6, and online on April 5.
 At those AT&T stores, you’ll be able to check out a special Game of Thrones encounter, where you’ll confront a White Walker.
 The consumer edition of the Magic Leap One is the same price as the developer edition — a hefty $2,295.

 Included with the kit are several preview experiences developed in-house and through early access partners.
 These include Dr. Grordbort’s Invaders, the music-based Tónandi, and Project Create, a sandbox mixed-reality experience.
 Magic Leap also provides an optional fabric strap for the Lightpack computing device.

 Updated on March 26, 2019: A consumer version of the Magic Leap One headset will be available starting on April 1.